What to pack for an African safari??

 - Suntan lotion, sun block & after sun lotion

-- Passport (plus a copy of your passport & visas)
+- Passport (plus 3 color photo copies of your passport & visas)

 - A small padlock for your luggage